 Please share your favorite sources, links to recipes and any GF tips and suggestions you have for me.
 I’m starting day 6 of my Gluten-Free Journey and am doing OK so far thanks to the input of friends & family.

-Update: It’s May 18, 2020 and the Gluten Free thing is SO much easier than I imagined it would be and I feel SUCH a difference.
-No more stomach issues.. like ever!!Chrissy
+Update: It’s October 2021 and the Gluten Free thing is SO much easier than I imagined it would be and I feel SUCH a difference.
+My gut issues are SO improved!Chrissy